 - Vomiting more than 2 times

-- Seizures: Seizures are rare after a concussion, but could occur in the first week after suffering a concussion.
+- Seizures, although rare after a concussion, could occur in the first week after suffering a concussion.

 If you are normally a healthy person, your doctor will probably send you home with a list of instructions after you’ve suffered a concussion.
 Those instructions may include: